Return to Index

 - Oral anti-inflammatory medication—This includes drugs like ibuprofen to help reduce swelling.

 - Scrotal elevation and support—You may need to wear an athletic supporter for several weeks.

-- Hot baths—Taking baths can ease the pain and help relieve swelling.
+- Warm baths—Taking baths can ease the pain and help relieve swelling.

-- Surgery—May be needed in severe cases that keep coming back.
+- Surgery—This may be needed in severe cases that keep coming back.